Your Connection

 Practical first.

 VFX in support.
+Zero AI.

 Real prosthetics meant real-time reactions on set.
 In post, VFX never announces itself — it just makes the practical land.
 Drag to compare the on-set plate with the finished frame.